Amazon Business Case Study: In-depth Analysis

 Amazon Web Services (AWS) is a key pillar of Amazon’s marketing strategy, transforming the cloud computing landscape through innovation, enterprise adoption, and global expansion.
 Below given are the key milestones of Amazon Web Services:

-1. First-Mover Advantage: AWS was one of the first companies to identify the potential of cloud computing and acted quickly to become a market leader.
+1. First-Mover Advantage: In Amazon business model case study, you learn that AWS was one of the first companies to identify the potential of cloud computing and they acted quickly to become a market leader.
 Its first-mover advantage allowed it to establish a massive infrastructure and customer base, making it difficult for competitors to catch up.

 2. Scalability and Flexibility: AWS’s business model offered scalability, allowing customers to scale their computing needs up or down depending on demand.
 This flexibility made AWS appealing to a wide variety of businesses, from small startups to large corporations, and it helped them save on costs by paying only for the resources they used.